Provided below are the house rules we use for Escher gangs.

 House Escher is one of six Houses of Hive Primus on the hive world Necromunda, and have substantial positions in several other hive cities as well.

-The Escher have a reputation for cruelty and mercilessness, and are perhaps the most viciously venomous House, with a penchant for poisons.
 But unlike the sneaking Delaque who compulsively skulk in the shadows even when a more open play would behoove them, the Escher are opportunistic and adaptable.
 They are subtle and stealthy when it suits them, but just as likely to be bold, arrogant, and ferocious.
 As a House they have repeatedly demonstrated a willingness to do whatever it takes to accomplish their goals, and they are never predictable.

 Almost all Escher are female, making them unique and perhaps the most strikingly different of the Houses of Necromunda.
 The few Escher males are physical derelicts; shrivelled and imbecilic, perhaps due to a genetic defect in the House bloodline, or the after effects of a plague which many believe was the same as that which decimated the population of House Aranthus several centuries ago and ultimately led to its downfall.
 Escher society has long since developed to compensate for their imbalanced population (which is no longer seen as a disadvantage).

 In the modern era House Escher has strong footing as the premier purveyors of chemical and biochemical substances of all kind, particularly poisons and combat drugs.
-Ironically, though the Escher and Goliath Houses are traditional rivals and enemies, its the Escher's labs that turn out the majority of the substances Goliaths need to acheive and maintain their grotesque size and strength.
+Ironically, though the Escher and Goliath Houses are traditional rivals and enemies, its the Escher's labs that turn out the majority of the substances Goliaths need to achieve and maintain their grotesque size and strength.
 Additionally the Escher are a favorite of several Noble Houses, providing subcontracted ganger muscle to deal with things downhive that the 'ristos don't want to dirty their hands with.

 A Escher gang must follow these rules when it is founded, and when new fighters are added to the gang.

-A starting Escher gang is made up of the following types of fighters.
+An Escher gang is made up of the following types of fighters.

 150 credits